cmdwm/0tr.me/README.md

 ***
 #### Current features + more
 - URL shortening with pre-generated slugs + custom slugs
+- URL Analytics such as views and generate QR codes
 - Publicly decode slugs and show the long URL behind them
 - File hosting with directory clear every 12 hours to save resources
 - Support for custom domains via DNS `CNAME` record